A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Overview

 where the SM Wilson coefficients are known at NNLL accuracy~\cite{Altmannshofer:2008dz}:

 and where the function $Y(q^2)$ is described in Section~\ref{App:theory}.
+Note that we include the lepton masses ($m_\mu$ and $m_e$) in all results.
+We assume BSM states are heavy, far above the $\mu = m_b = 4.8$ GeV/$c^2$ scale.
+We therefore treat BSM contributions to the Wilson coefficients as $q^2$-independent offsets.

-The chirality flipped operators $C_{7,9,10}^\prime$ are highly suppressed in the SM but can arise in the presence of BSM physics.
+The chirality-flipped operator $C_{7}^\prime$ is highly suppressed while the $C_{9}^\prime$ $C_{10}^\prime$ operators are absent in the SM but can arise in the presence of BSM physics.
 Note that the SM Wilson coefficient $C_9^{\rm eff}$ varies with $q^2$; as shown in Fig.~\ref{fig:C9} separately for real and imaginary parts.
-We assume BSM states are heavy, far above the $m_b$ scale.
-We therefore treat BSM contributions to the Wilson coefficients as $q^2$-independent shifts.

 The $B\to K^*$ matrix elements in Eq.~\ref{eq:matrixelement} can be expressed in terms of seven form factors that depend on the momentum transfer $q^2$ between the $B$ and the $K^*$ ($q^\mu = p^\mu - k^\mu$):